bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 - The UAA service broker generates this information when the approuter is bound to the UAA service.
 - The JSON array following the string `"XSUAA":` contains the client credentials for the UAA service.
 This establishes a trusted relationship between the approuter and the UAA service.
 - The value of `"xsappname":` represents the name of the business application.
-The name should be unique per space, because the UAA service instance with `application` plan is visible on Cloud Foundry organization level.
+The name should be unique per space, because the UAA service instance with `application` plan is visible on Cloud Foundry org level.
 - The value of `"clientid":` is the value of `xsappname` with the additional prefix `sb-`.
 The client is in this context the business application, including the approuter.
 - The client credentials string also contains the URL of the UAA service.
 The approuter uses this information to redirect unauthenticated calls to the UAA service.
 - The value of `"identityzone"` (e.g. d012345trial) matches the value of `subdomain` of the subaccount and represents the name of the **tenant**.